How to pack light for any trip

 For all types of travel, I choose highly versatile pieces that can mix and match into different outfits.
 That flexibility means I don’t need to pack extra “just in case” outfits.
 Here is what I brought for a 9-day work trip to make 7 different outfits with creative layering:

 Shoes take up a lot of space, so I try not to bring extra shoes.
-Like Conan O’Brien, I usually wear black running shoes on the plane.
-If it’s a work trip, I pack a pair of Rothy’s flats in a color (usually black) that matches all my work outfits.
+Like Conan O’Brien, I usually wear black running shoes or Rothy’s slip-on sneakers on the plane.
+If it’s a work trip, I pack a pair of black Rothy’s flats.
+They match all my work outfits.
 I unabashedly admit that I’ve committed the fashion sin of wearing socks with sandals.
 I can walk miles in Chacos, and if I’m traveling to a warm location, they’re all the footwear I need.
 The socks are for the cold plane ride.
-In general, wear your bulkiest items on the plane instead of packing them in your bag
+In general, wear your bulkiest items on the plane instead of packing them in your bag.

 Toiletries and Miscellany